gduscher/MSE672-Introduction-to-TEM/Introduction/install_conda.rst

 We will be using jupyter notebooks throughout the course.
 You should see an option to launch Jupyter Notebook.
 When you do that, a new browser window or tab will open with Jupyter notebook running.
-For the updating and installation of necessary packages, there will be code cells within the notebooks to do that
+For the updating and installation of necessary packages, there will be code cells within the notebooks to do that.